JJ/raku-test-circleci/README.md

 there.
 Use [the package search site](https://pkgs.alpinelinux.org/) to look for the name of the package that is included in your dependencies.

-Underneath, zef uses `prove6`.
+Underneath, zef uses `prove6` or any other testing framework that is available.
 You can use it directly if you don't have a `META6.json` file.

     script:  docker run -t  --entrypoint="/bin/sh" \
       -v  $TRAVIS_BUILD_DIR:/test \jjmerelo/raku-test-circleci\